mikedisbrow/theflats-theme/README.md

 ![image](https://raw.githubusercontent.com/mikedisbrow/theflats-theme/master/misc/screenshots/Seafoam.png)

 A dark, flat UI theme for Sublime Text 3.
-Uses Seafoam Green as the default accent color, popular on the hulls of saltwater fishing boats.
+Uses Seafoam Green as the default accent color.
+I just wanted to make something I could be happy with staring at for long hours.
+Inspired by [Predawn](https://github.com/jamiewilson/predawn), [Material Dark](https://github.com/equinusocio/material-theme), and [Spacegray](https://github.com/kkga/spacegray).

 ***

 ### How to Install
 #### Via Package Control
-The easiest way to install is using [Sublime Package Control](https://sublime.wbond.net), where The Flats is listed as `TheFlats`.
+The easiest way to install is using [Sublime Package Control](https://packagecontrol.io), where The Flats is listed as `TheFlats`.

-1. Open Command Palette using menu item `Tools -> Command Palette...` (<kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd> on Mac)
+1. Open Command Palette using menu item "*Tools -> Command Palette...*" or the shortcut *Command + Shift + P* on Mac
+2. Type "*Install*"
-2. Choose `Package Control: Install Package`
+3. Choose "*Package Control: Install Package*"
-3. Find `TheFlats` and hit <kbd>Enter</kbd>
+4. Search for "**TheFlats**" and hit *Enter*

 #### Manual

 You can also install the theme manually:

 1. [Download the .zip](https://github.com/mikedisbrow/theflats-theme/archive/master.zip)
-2. Unzip and rename the folder to `TheFlats`
+2. Unzip and rename the folder to "**TheFlats Theme**"
-3. Copy the folder into `Packages` directory, which you can find using the menu item `Sublime Text -> Preferences -> Browse Packages...`
+3. In the menu, go to "*Sublime Text -> Preferences -> Browse Packages...*" and copy the folder into the "*Packages*" directory.
-4. In `TheFlats/Misc/` you will find a replacement app icon for Sublime Text, as well as a `fold.png` colored to match each UI accent color.
-To use that color matched `fold.png` icon, copy it to `Packages/Theme - Default` to replace the default code folding icon in ST3.
+4. In the "*misc*" folder, you will find replacement app icons for Sublime Text, as well as a "*fold.png*" colored to match each UI accent color.
+To use that color matched "*fold.png*" icon, copy it to "*Packages/Theme - Default*" to replace the default code folding icon in ST3.

 ***

 ### How to Activate

-Activate the UI theme and color scheme by modifying your user preferences file, which you can find using the menu item `Sublime Text -> Preferences -> Settings - User` (<kbd>⌘</kbd><kbd>,</kbd> on Mac).
+Activate the UI theme and color scheme by modifying your user preferences file, which you can find using the menu item "*Sublime Text -> Preferences -> Settings - User*".

-***Note: Don't forget to restart Sublime Text after activating the theme.***
+***Note:*** *Don't forget to restart Sublime Text after activating the theme.*

 ***

-### Settings
+### Settings & Options
+#### General Settings
 ```js
 {
   "flats_folder_icons": true,